Metrics System¶

 participants |

-participant SID | Join timestamp + room SID + org_id | Calculate session duration on participant_left |
+participant SID | Join timestamp + room SID + org_id + identity (internal DB user ID as string) + userID (parsed int64) | Calculate session duration on participant_left and persist session to DB for WAU/MAU |

-room SID + source + type | Integer count | Track active media streams per org_id |
+| tracks | room SID + source + type | Integer count | Track active media streams per org_id |

-egress ID | Start timestamp + org_id + request_type + room_name | Calculate recording duration on egress_ended |
+| egress | egress ID | Start timestamp + org_id + request_type + room_name | Calculate recording duration on egress_ended |

-ingress ID | Start timestamp + org_id + input_type + room_name | Calculate stream duration on ingress_ended |
+| ingress | ingress ID | Start timestamp + org_id + input_type + room_name | Calculate stream duration on ingress_ended |

 Key Characteristics